a5221985/tutorials/Architecture/foundation_enterprise_architect_certification_trng.md

 			1. We have a process in place to define or stop or modify principles

 ### Stakeholder Management ###
-1. Stakeholder: An individual, team, organization, or class thereof, having an interest in a system
+1. Stakeholder: An individual, team, organization, or class thereof (type), having an interest in a system
+	1. Who has no interest is not a stakeholder
+2. As an architect being able to win support for your plans is a skill
+3. Knowing who the most powerful stakeholders are....
+	1.

 ### Architecture Patterns ###
 ### Business Scenarios ###